Investipal/investipal-website/src/content/blog/how-to-set-up-automated-portfolio-drift-alerts-a-guide-for-financial-advisors.md

 </ul>

 <h3>Step 3: Activate Real-Time Monitoring</h3>
 <p>Continuous vigilance is key.
-Modern solutions like <a href="https://investipal.co" target="_blank">Investipal</a> allow for quick scanning of all client portfolios - across all accounts, including those held away - so you’re never caught off guard.</p>
+Modern solutions like <a href="" target="_blank">Investipal</a> allow for quick scanning of all client portfolios - across all accounts, including those held away - so you’re never caught off guard.</p>
 <ul>
   <li>Automate the sync and analysis of brokerage statements - even PDFs or images - using AI-driven extraction (no more tedious manual entries).</li>
   <li>Set granular alert delivery.</li>